riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/diagnostics.md

 }
 ```

-If you need a combination of options that's not supported by the
+If you need a combination of options that's not supported by the `declare_lint!`
-`declare_lint!` macro, you can always define your own static with a type of
+macro, you can always define your own static with a type of `&Lint` but this is
-`&Lint` but this is currently linted against in the compiler tree.
+(as of <!-- date: 2021-01 --> January 2021) linted against in the compiler tree.

+<a id="future-incompatible"></a>
 ####  Guidelines for creating a future incompatibility lint

 - Create a lint defaulting to warn as normal, with ideally the same error